The Complete Guide to Software Localization

 - Easy, automated import of software strings from code repositories and export of software strings once localization is complete

 - Ability to preview software translations before publishing them live

 - Statistics about software localization performance

 - Ability to include visual references for UI strings that need translating

 A software localization platform can be the difference between software localization success and failure.
 Let’s see why.

 When the software localization workflow is organized and streamlined through an all-in-one solution, companies can eliminate bottlenecks and significantly speed up software releases in all languages simultaneously, which is reflected in increased revenue and cost savings.

 Here are the main advantages of software localization tools:

-Decreased Time to Market
+Decreased time to market

-Software localization tools allow you to build a comprehensive translation memory—a database consisting of the fragments of the previously translated texts, where each source text fragment corresponds to a target one.
+Localization software allows you to build a comprehensive translation memory—a database consisting of the fragments of the previously translated texts, where each source text fragment corresponds to a target one.